jamestq/java-algo/README.md

 10. Given an array of sorted numbers, remove all duplicate numbers - **RemoveDuplicate.java**
 11. Given an array of sorted numbers, square them and return the sorted array of those squared numbers. - **SquareArray.java**
 12. Given an array of numbers, find all unique triplets that add up to zero - **TripleZeroSum.java**
+13. Given an array of numbers, find a triplet with sum closest to the target number **TripletTargetSum.java**
+14. Given an array of numbers, find a triplet with sum less than the target number **TripletSmallerSum.java**
+15. Find contiguous sub arrays with product smaller than the target number **SmallerProduct.java**